All Episodes

 Yeah, absolutely.

-And the fact that we've just kind of melted that all down to this, you know, binary or between a couple, few races as if that's like the complete understanding of who peoples are and how they live their lives is just silly.
+And the fact that we've just kind of melted that all down into this, you know, binary or between a couple of few races, as if that's like the complete understanding of who peoples are and how they live their lives is just silly.

 And again, I think that serves the purpose of really just melting down culture in general, right?